 from 1538 when births, marriages and deaths needed to be registered.
 Most of Preston

 village was in the parish of Hitchin.
-The parish church was St Marys, Hitchin which
+The parish church was St Mary, Hitchin which

 was two and a half miles from Preston -

-Perhaps this lack of a religious focal point at Preston contributed to the popularity of nonconformity in the area.
+Perhaps this lack of a religious focal point in Preston contributed to the popularity of nonconformity in the area.

 In the seventeenth century parliament had concluded that the nation could be unified by one common religion and so outlawed independent churches.
 The Conventicle Act of 1664 prevented more than four people assembling to worship without the Anglican prayer book.